iterative/dvc.org/content/docs/user-guide/data-management/index.md

 ## Click to learn more about data _codification_

-To achieve this, DVC replaces large files and directories with small [metafiles] that describe the assets.
-Data files are moved to a separate <abbr>cache</abbr>
-but kept virtually (linked) in the workspace.
+DVC replaces large files and directories with small [metafiles] that describe the assets.
+Data files are moved to a separate <abbr>cache</abbr> but kept virtually (linked) in the workspace.
 This separates your data from code (including metafiles).

 <admon type="tip">